alexpaden/identity-ai/main/core-philosophy.md

 - TITLE: The Mirror of Becoming - Growth
   Summary: Strategic outline for scaling the concept through partnerships, content creation, and community building approaches.

+- TITLE: Lessons from the Digital Salon: Community Building Insights
+  Summary: Analysis of effective community building principles and how they relate to user relationships, roles, and dynamic interactions in digital spaces.

 <--->
 <!--- TECHNICAL & ETHICAL IMPLICATIONS ESSAYS --->
 Note: These essays move.